 The bandwidth of the network ports on the Pi are generally fine for low-ish traffic websites.
 Obviously, if you are receiving 500k visitors a month it’s best to get dedicated hosting.
 But for a small business or a personal website, you shouldn’t have any real issues.

-I tend to use the Pi to host personal projects that I sometimes display on the web design portfoio section of my website.
+I tend to use the Pi 3B to host personal projects.
 There is no real requirement to place personal projects on a premium web host.
 It saves money on hosting costs, but I always use dedicated premium hosting for client websites and high-traffic sites.

 The Raspberry Pi is a great little, low-cost, low-power consuming minicomputer.
 It has many different applications but generally not really suited to a live server scenario.
 However, if you like to tinker and save yourself money on web hosting fees then why not give it a try?
 You might learn a bit about server maintenance, which is a useful skill to have.
 You just have to be aware of the Pi’s limitations.